Abort73.com / The Case Against Abortion / Common Objections

 WHAT IF THE MOTHER IS ADDICTED TO DRUGS?

-It is not uncommon to hear an abortion advocate incredulously ask something like this, "Do you really think a coke-addict, woman should be forced to have a baby that will grow up being addicted to crack and living on the street?"
+It is not uncommon to hear an abortion advocate incredulously ask something like this, "Do you really think a coke-addict should be forced to have a baby that will grow up being addicted to crack and living on the street?"
 This, of course, is a loaded question, with poverty and disability concerns mixed in as well.
 It is essentially implying that a baby is better off dead than being born with a drug addiction.
 As with so many of the arguments that have come before it, it is assuming what it should be proving.
 There are children alive today who were born with drug addictions, and who are living with mothers who continue to use cocaine, and yet these children have every bit as much of a right to life as all of their more fortunate contemporaries.
 Drug addiction isn't the issue, humanity is the issue.

 Do we deal with drug addiction by killing everyone who is addicted to drugs?
 No we don't.
 And we certainly wouldn't suggest such treatment for those whose addiction is no fault of their own.
 The only reason abortion is offered as a legitimate solution for a child who may grow up addicted to narcotics is because those making the suggestion are ignorant (or worse) concerning the status of unborn children.